keylime/keylime/docs/design/security.rst

 -----------------------

-At a high level, an attested node consists of a number of |attesting environments|_ which each consist of a stack of software and the hardware it runs on.
+At a high level, an attested node consists of a number of |attesting environments|_ which each consist of a stack of software and hardware.
 These collect *claims* about the state of the attested node (claims are also called *measurements*) and produce *evidence* that these claims may be believable (a collection of evidence, including claims, is what is usually referred to as an *attestation*).
 The evidence is authenticated cryptographically such that it can be verified to have been produced, at least in part, by a specific component.